george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 ---

 I'm Tired.
 Tired of not knowing who I am.
+It would be so much simpler to just be British, or just be Georgian.
+Instead it feels like I'm not enough of either of those, and I'm instead stuck in the middle.

 ---